Please read the entire farm and position description before filling out an online application.

 Farm Description:

 From May to October we attend the farmers market in Hamilton on Saturday mornings and serve a seasonal farm membership of about 110 households.
-Our self-serve farmstand is open year-round, including acting as the pickup point for a 75-household winter farm membership from November-April.
+Our self-serve farmstand is open year-round, including acting as the pickup point for a winter farm membership.
 As a four-season farm, we offer year-round employment options for crew who demonstrate good attitude, skills, and initiative during the main season.
 Winter options range from half to full-time to ensure some recovery and rest while also meeting people’s financial needs.

 Job Description